tensorflow/rust/README.md

 ## Building

 Install [TensorFlow from source](https://www.tensorflow.org/versions/master/get_started/os_setup.html#source).
-The Python/pip steps are not necesary, but building `tensorflow:libtensorflow.so` is.
+The Python/pip steps are not necessary, but building `tensorflow:libtensorflow.so` is.

 In short: